fill

 This architecture ensures that even if an attacker gets root access, they can't silently erase their tracks.
 The local buffer, encrypted storage, and external SIEM create multiple independent records.
 Tamper detection compares them — if they disagree, someone modified the logs.

 This is the technique that keeps security teams up at night.
 Why attack your code when they can attack the code you depend on?
-SolarWinds, Log4Shell, and the event-stream incident all showed how devastating supply chain attacks can be.
+SolarWinds, Shai-Hulud, and the event-stream incident showed how devastating supply-chain compromises can be — and Log4Shell showed how a trusted library's own critical flaw can be just as catastrophic.
+We'll distinguish two failure modes: supply-chain compromise versus dependency-trust failure.
+Why scale the wall when you can poison the caravan the keep already trusts?

 T1195 is the broad category — any compromise of something upstream of you.
 T1195.001 specifically targets software dependencies — the npm packages, PyPI packages, and NuGet packages we all depend on.
 The average application has hundreds of dependencies, each one a potential attack vector.